Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 Letter [3]|0|1
 Locket [4]|0|1

-[1] Holds 30lb, Bedroll strapped to the outside
-[2] Holding 4 pint of clean water
 [3] From a colleague in Pexthonia, prosing an astronomical problem Cygar hasn't solved [4] Holding two images, one of Cygar and another of Frixfal